close

 except (KeyError, ValueError) as e:

-Notice the defensive programming needed to handle inconsistent data types and the complex nested structure for basic information.
+Notice the defensive programming needed to handle WU's inconsistent data types and deeply nested structure.

 import requests